LegendaryGuard/BFP/README.md

 You'll notice some differences and things that the original Bid For Power didn't have/were forgotten, incomplete or poorly made such as:
 - some adjusted UI buttons
 - BFP OPTIONS menu is upgraded, big explosions and smoke options are back (these were removed after RC/beta versions), also shell and ring options are available and these are options are interactive with explosion type option.
 Sprite and particle aura types are available on aura type option
+- in the first GAME SERVER menu has a horizontal scrolling description about the selected gametype
 - SERVER INFO menu displays all server info (on original BFP, the info was badly displayed and nothing was shown) and it has pagination
 - DRIVER INFO menu is fixed (on original BFP crashes) and it has pagination on extensions
 - explosion dynamic lights are back (these were broken after RC/beta versions)